zsk612/tp/docs/DeveloperGuide.md

     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileEdit`.
 1. Executing command.
     1. `ProfileSession` calls `ProfileEdit.execute()` with the rest of parsed input.
     1. `ProfileEdit` calls `ProfileStorage.loadData()` to load existing profile in the system.
 If there is no existing profile, `ProfileAdd` returns a failure result to `ProfileSession`.
-Otherwise, the process continues with step `iii`.
+Otherwise, the process continues with step `3`.
     1. `ProfileEdit` calls `ProfileParser.extractCommandTagAndInfo()` to parse user input into specific tags and information.
     1. Based on the parsed information from `ProfileParser.extractCommandTagAndInfo()`, `ProfileEdit` creates a new `Profile`.
     1. `ProfileEdit` calls `Profile.equals()` to compare the edited and existing profile.
 If there are no changes, `ProfileEdit` returns a failure result to `ProfileSession`.
-Otherwise, the process continues with step `vi`.
+Otherwise, the process continues with step `6`.
     1. `ProfileEdit` calls `ProfileStorage.saveData()` to save the edited `Profile` object.
     1. `ProfileAdd` returns a successful result to `ProfileSession`.
 1. Prompting result to user.